aleshaleksey/fansys23/08-spell-list.md

 - Immunity to "aphonic", "deafened", "blinded", "inaudible".
 - Complete restoration of MP and SP (but not dice).
 - Advantage on rolls pertaining to one skill.
-- Advantage on saves to stabilise when "dying" or on ONE save.
+- Advantage on saves to stabilise when "dying" or on ONE other type of save.
 - Advantage on rolls pertaining to one skill.
 - Advantage on initiative.
 - Resistance to all physical damage types.